-This set of rules could be written in any other order and the result at runtime would be exactly the same, because GeneXus decides when each one of the defined rules should be triggered (when the user leaves each involved field, if the condition is true, etc.).
+This set of rules could be written in any other order and the result at runtime would be exactly the same, because GeneXus decides when each one of the defined rules should be triggered (when the user leaves each involved field, etc.).

-Of course, GeneXus offers more available rules to define different kind of validations and actions.
+Of course GeneXus offers more available rules to define different kind of validations and actions.